Made from pasteurized cow's milk

 Danbo (also known as "King Christian”) produced by Mammen Mejeri is a matured, semi-soft, aged Danish cheese made from cow’s milk.
 A smear-ripened and washed-rind cheese, it is one of Denmark’s most popular cheeses.
 The colour of the cheese is ivory-coloured to light yellow with a soft and slightly springy texture.
-The elasticity and firmness of the cheese allows for easy cutting.
+The elasticity and firmness of the cheese allow for easy cutting.
 It has small, round eyes about 10 mm in diameter that may be less prominent in variants where flavourings are used.

 The smell of Danbo is mild, slightly acidic, and aromatic due to smear ripening.
 As the cheese ages, the smell and taste become better defined.
-Its unique taste and texture is achieved after maturing it for 3-4 weeks.
+Its unique taste and texture are achieved after maturing it for 3-4 weeks.
 The fat percent in Danbo varies from 15 to 45%.

 It is a rectangular cheese with the smooth, dry, yellow rind and sometimes is covered in red wax.
 Flavourings such as caraway seeds add a new dimension to the taste of Danbo.
 When caraway seeds are added to the cheese, Danbo is also known as "King Christian” cheese, named after King Christian IX who ruled Denmark during the late 19th and early 20th century.